 Managed by the Equine Register on behalf of Defra, the CED was established to create a more robust and enforceable equine identification (equine passport) system after EU member states endorsed proposals for stronger regulations.
 The CED holds over 1.2 million equine records from the 81 UK PIOs and all equines who live in the UK are legally required to be registered.
 You can manage all your horse's CED records by registering for a free Digital Stable account.
-Not sure your horse is registerd?
-You can check if any horse is on the CED using the 'Chipchecker' faciiity on Equine Register's website.

 All information updated by the BEF during a passport update is transferred automatically to CED.